marcelom/marcelom.github.io/_posts/2013-06-07-goshuffle.md

+---
+layout: post
-Title: Go Slice Shuffle
+title: Go Slice Shuffle
-Tags: golang python rand
+tags: golang python rand
-Author: Marcelo Moreira
+author: Marcelo Moreira
-Summary: How to perform a shuffle on a slice in Go
+excerpt: How to perform a shuffle on a slice in Go
+---
 I am porting some Python code to [Go](http://golang.org/), and I needed to perform a in-place slice (array) shuffle.
 I was surprised to discover that there is none !!!

 Basically, I wanted something like this in Python: